scottbez1/smartknob/README.md

 Ordering notes: use white soldermask, for reflecting light from RGB LED ring around the knob.
 Should be 1.2mm thick (not "standard" 1.6mm).

+If you are ordering a stencil for solder paste from JLCPCB and plan to apply paste by hand (as [shown in the video](https://youtu.be/Q76dMggUH1M?t=372)) without a stencil frame/machine, make sure to select **"Customized size"** and enter smaller dimensions (e.g. 100mm x 100mm) to avoid getting a much larger stencil than you need.
+This will also likely reduce the cost of shipping substantially!
+Also, select only the **Top** side; the bottom only has 2 SMT components - the motor connector and VEML7700 ALS - so it's not worth getting a stencil for that.

 Latest auto-generated (untested and likely broken!) artifacts⚠️:

 [Schematic](https://smartknob-artifacts.s3.us-west-1.amazonaws.com/master/electronics/view_base-schematic.pdf)